 - Organizing a Baltimore Youth Summit to be held at the conclusion of the residency

-Youth Voices for Consent is currently facilitating a 2020 virtual Summer Program.
-FORCE is working with 9 creative and passionate Youth Residents that will collaborate with other young people to create visual and/or performance art to teach other young people about consent and healthy relationships.
+Youth Voices for Consent have just ended their 2020 virtual Summer Program.
+FORCE worked with 9 creative and passionate Youth Residents that collaborated with other young people to create visual and/or performance art to teach other young people about consent and healthy relationships.
 At the end of this residency, they will co-organize a Baltimore Youth Summit to engage other young people in this work.
 YVC is LGBTQIA+ friendly and anti-racism.

 My Body, My Boundaries: A Virtual Workshop for Families